-The CBD industry is new and largely unregulated.
 Hemp has been around for thousands of years.
-Still, the first person who extracted CBD from flower buds only did so roughly fifty years ago.
-Cannabinoids and their medicinal benefits weren’t well researched until decades later.
+But the first person who extracted CBD from its flowers only did so roughly fifty years ago.
+Cannabinoids and their medicinal benefits weren’t well researched until years later.
 Nevertheless, there’s been much advancement in the industry in the last few years.
-While CBD supplements are rapidly gaining popularity in the niche markets in New York City and Venice Beach, congress made it more mainstream by decriminalizing CBD extracts from hemp, provided that its THC, the psychoactive compound in cannabis, is lower than 0.3%.
+While CBD supplements are rapidly gaining popularity, state and federal lawmakers have made cannabinoids even more mainstream by decriminalizing CBD extracts, provided they include less than 0.3% THC.
 Since the Farm Bill passed in 2018, many CBD companies have emerged, and it’s challenging to separate the good from the bad.

-In Ohio, where Maeve’s headquarter is located, hemp producers are licensed and regulated by the Ohio Department of Agriculture.
-Ohio is a leading member of hemp regulators.
-The ODA has created proper regulation and oversight that is much needed in a new and unestablished industry.
-It is also one of the most strict, so you can rest assured that if your CBD is certified by the state of Ohio, it is pure and third-party tested.
+In Ohio, where Maeve’s headquarters is located, hemp producers are licensed and regulated by the Ohio Department of Agriculture.
+The ODA has created regulations and oversights that are much needed in a new and unestablished industry.
+Their regulations are some the strictest, so you can rest assured that if your CBD is certified by the state of Ohio, it is high quality and third-party tested.
 Further, we pride ourselves on constant research and development.
-You can certainly purchase a great quality oil from us.
+You can certainly purchase great quality oil from us.
 What really sets us apart is the amount of evidence-based research that goes into each of our formulations.
 Maeve CBD Terpene is a prime example.

 - What are Terpenes?